b-attwell/TeaCozy/readme.txt

-Completed a project from CodeCademy focused on responsive design with instructions as per below:
+Completed an off platform project from CodeCademy focused on responsive design with instructions as per below:

 In this project, you will create a fictional tea shop website on your own computer.